Satellite Internet access: Two-way satellite-only communication

 Home or consumer grade two-way satellite Internet service involves both sending and receiving data from a remote very-small-aperture terminal (VSAT) via satellite to a hub telecommunications port (teleport), which then relays data via the terrestrial Internet.
 The satellite dish at each location must be precisely pointed to avoid interference with other satellites.
 At each VSAT site the uplink frequency, bit rate and power must be accurately set, under control of the service provider hub.

-There are several types of two way satellite Internet services, including time-division multiple access (TDMA) and single channel per carrier (SCPC).
-Two-way systems can be simple VSAT terminals with a 60–100 cm dish and output power of only a few watts intended for consumers and small business or larger systems which provide more bandwidth.
+There are several types of two-way satellite Internet services, including time-division multiple access (TDMA) and single channel per carrier (SCPC).
+Two-way systems can be simple VSAT terminals with a 60–100 cm dish and output power of only a few watts intended for consumers and small business or larger systems that provide more bandwidth.
 Such systems are frequently marketed as "satellite broadband" and can cost two to three times as much per month as land-based systems such as ADSL.
 The modems required for this service are often proprietary, but some are compatible with several different providers.
 They are also expensive, costing in the range of US$600 to $2000.